-The Corporation owns a national license for a French-language digital specialty channel devoted to style, beauty and the well-being of Québec women, Mlle.
-The channel was launched on May 2, 2011.
-Its Website is accessible at www.mlle.ca.
+The Corporation owns a national license for a French-language digital specialty channel devoted to style, beauty and the well-being of Québec women, MOI&cie.
+The channel was launched on May 2, 2011 under the name Mlle and has been repositioned on February 1st, 2013 under a new name, MOI&cie.
+Its Website is accessible at www.moietcie.ca.
+TVA also publishes a magazine of the same name.